wp-plugins/last-updated/readme.txt

 === last updated ===
 Contributors: wudi96
-Tags: widget
-Requires at least: 3.0.1
+Tags: widget, last-updated, sidebar, simple, custom post type Requires at least: 3.0.1
 Tested up to: 3.8
-Stable tag: 1.6
+Stable tag: 1.6.1
 License: CC-BY-SA 3.0
 License URI: http://creativecommons.org/licenses/by-sa/3.0

-Provides a widget that shows last updated posts (also custom post-types are supported).
+Provides a widget that shows last updated posts (also custom post types are supported) in a list.
+Optionally you can display also the date.

 == Description ==